-For the year ended 31 Decem
+For the year ended 31 December

-In thousand euros 2014 2013 2012
+In thousand euros 2015 2014 2013

-Net profit attributable to ordinary equity holders of the parent for basic earnings 2,061 3,509 1,551
+Net profit attributable to ordinary equity holders of the parent for basic earnings (2,807) 2,061 3,509

 Interest on convertible bonds 8

 Net profit attributable to ordinary equity holders of the parent adjusted for the effect of

-dilution 2,061 3,517 1,551
+dilution (2,807) 2,061 3,517

-The convertible bond is anti-dilutive as per 31 December 2014 and as such has not been considered for adjusting the net profit.
+The convertible bond and the warrants are anti-dilutive as per 31 December 2015 and as such has not been considered for adjusting the net profit.
+We refer to note 13 and 14 for information on the number of instruments that could potentially be dilutive but which were not considered in the calculation above.